-We will ask you to speak with one of the mortgage advisors on Moat's panel for an initial affordability assessment before arranging a viewing.
+We will ask you to speak with one of the mortgage advisors on Moat's panel for an initial affordability assessment.

 There are many different types of mortgages, offering varying terms and conditions.
 Moat staff are not authorised or qualified to provide you with financial or mortgage advice.